As freelance web and graphic designers, it’s our job to listen to feedback and complete revisions so the client is happy with their final design.

 Plus the client only has to look here to see the revision rounds that are left.

-If you’ve never used a project management tool before and you’re feeling a bit overwhelmed by the thought of learning how to use one, don’t worry, I've got a free Project Management For Designers course!
-Click here to get it.
+If you’ve never used a project management tool before and you’re feeling a bit overwhelmed by the thought of learning how to use one, don’t worry.
+I have a free course called Project Management For Designers that'll help you!
+Sign up below.

 3. Be clear on what happens if your client needs extra revisions